-We draw attention to Note 1 of the financial statements, which indicates that the Company incurred a net loss of \$670,753 during the year ended July 31, 2020 and, as of that date, the Company's total deficit was \$11,904,131.
+We draw attention to Note 1 of the financial statements, which indicates that the Company has incurred losses since inception and had an accumulated deficit of \$12,705,107 as at July 31, 2021.
 As stated in Note 1, these events and conditions indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.